 Let’s face it, cookies are delicious.
-On this website, however, you’re not likely to find many.
+On this website, however, you won’t find many.

-Some of the plug-ins behind the scenes may have enabled a tracker or two, just so you can share what you like on social media and sign in to comment here.
-But we don’t track what you do on this site and don’t share anything with third parties unless you provide the information yourself.
+Some of the plug-ins have enabled a cookie or two behind the scenes, so you can do things like share what you like on social media and sign in to comment here.
+But we don’t collect data for commercial purposes and we don’t share anything with third parties unless you provide the information yourself.
 Cookies are for eating, you see.

 The English word cookie entered the English language through American English as early as 1703.
 It is a loan word based on the Dutch koekje, which in turn is the diminutive form of koek or cake.
 So a cookie is a “little cake”.